 In-text citations give credit to sources in the body of your paper.
 Use in-text citations when paraphrasing, directly quoting, or using ideas from sources.

-- MLA citation style uses the author-page method for in-text citations: Author(s)’ last name and the page number(s) from which the quotation or paraphrase is taken must appear in the text.
+- APA citation style uses the author-date method for in-text citations: Author(s)’ last name and the year of publication for the source should appear in parentheses in the text.

-- Last names may appear either in the sentence itself or in parentheses following the quotation or paraphrase, but the page number(s) should always appear in the parentheses, not in the text of your sentence.
+- Names may appear either in the sentence itself or in parentheses following the quotation or paraphrase, but the date should always appear in the parentheses, not in the text of your sentence.

-The Works Cited page lists complete citations which correspond to in-text citations.
-The word or phrase you use in your in-text citations must be the first thing that appears on the left-hand margin of the corresponding entry in your Works Cited page.
+Citations in the Reference List must correspond to in-text citations; The word or phrase you use in your in-text citations must be the first thing that appears on the left-hand margin of the corresponding entry in the Reference List.

-- Separate page labeled “Works Cited,” double-spaced, same margins, etc. as rest of paper.
+- Separate page labeled “References,” double-spaced, same margins as rest of paper.

 - Indent the second and subsequent lines of citations by 0.5 inches to create a hanging indent.